 Hielscher ultrasonic devices are used in fuel research facilities and processing plants for the ultrasonication of mineral and renewable fuels.
-This applications include NOx-reduction, the desulfurization of oil & diesel, biodiesel manufacturing, sludge disintegration and ethanol production.
+This applications include >NOx-reduction, the desulfurization of crude oils and diesel, biodiesel manufacturing, sludge disintegration and bioethanol production.

-The use of ultrasonics in the food industry is not limited to the disintegration of cells, the inactivation of enzymes and to the dispersing and emulsification of food ingredients and additives.
-Hielscher ultrasonic devices are also used in the leak testing of soda bottles and cans as well as in the degassing of liquids, such as chocolate.
-Ultrasonication is a non-thermal alternative to conventional heat-treatment for liquid food and drinks, such as sauces, honey or milk.
+The use of ultrasonics in the food industry is not limited to the disintegration of cells, the inactivation of enzymes and to the dispersion and emulsification of food ingredients and additives.
+Hielscher ultrasonic devices are also used in the leak testing of soda bottles and cans as well as in the degassing of liquids, or the crystal fragmentation, e.g. sugar crystals in chocolate.
+Ultrasonication is a non-thermal alternative to conventional heat-treatment for liquid food and drinks, such as sauces, honey, smoothies, or milk.

 The formulation of new cosmetic products involves many processing challenges, such as the disintegration of cells and solids, or the dispersion and dissolving of powders into liquids.
 For such processes, as well as for the production of stable emulsions, degassing and homogenizing Hielscher offers ultrasonic mixing equipment for use in both, laboratory research and industrial production.

 - Abdullah, C. S. ; Baluch, N.; Mohtar S. (2015): Ascendancy of ultrasonic reactor for micro biodiesel production.
 Jurnal Teknologi (Sciences & Engineering) 77:5; 2015.
 155-161.